OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 |sunstone_template_custom_tags|

 This section in the Other tab is for all fields that haven't any gap in the others tabs.
-You can introduce others own fields into this section, this values will be saved in the resuorce template.
+You can introduce others own fields into this section, this values will be saved in the resource template.
 Also you can create a value of object type.

 .. _vm_templates_endusers: